ruc-practical-ai/development-environment-setup/README.md

 Also note that assignments and class notes will use Poetry to manage their dependencies.
 You do not need to know how to use Poetry to take the assignments and interact with the class note repositories, but it is helpful to review Poetry so you can understand what the repositories are setting up for you under the hood, in case you want to do that set up yourself later on.

-## Optional but Highly Recommended: VSCode
+## Optional but Highly Recommended: VS Code

 ### Introduction

-VSCode is a free integrated development environment (IDE) by Microsoft.
+VS Code is a free integrated development environment (IDE) by Microsoft.
 An IDE is a collection of tools to develop software.
 Modern IDEs can be augmented with various packages and extensions.
 You are encouraged to search for useful extensions to help you as you take on assignments.
-While you are welcome to use any IDE you like for this class, VSCode is highly recommended.
-VSCode is so popular currently that getting help from your classmates and the internet will be much easier using it.
+While you are welcome to use any IDE you like for this class, VS Code is highly recommended.
+VS Code is so popular currently that getting help from your classmates and the internet will be much easier using it.

 ### Installation

-VSCode can be installed from [here](https://code.visualstudio.com/download).
+VS Code can be installed from [here](https://code.visualstudio.com/download).
 Click the link for your OS and follow the instructions.
 You can use all default settings.

 ### Basics

-A quick [7 minute introduction](https://www.youtube.com/watch?v=B-s71n0dHUk) to VSCode is recommended if you are completely new to it.
+A quick [7 minute introduction](https://www.youtube.com/watch?v=B-s71n0dHUk) to VS Code is recommended if you are completely new to it.
 A slightly longer [20 minute introduction](https://www.youtube.com/watch?v=ORrELERGIHs) is also helpful.

-VSCode has many [keyboard shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).
+VS Code has many [keyboard shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).
 Learning them will help you work faster in it.

-#### Opening VSCode
+#### Opening VS Code

-You should have a shortcut on your desktop to open VSCode.
-If not, create one by searching for VSCode in your OS, opening its location, copying, and pasting a shortcut to your desktop.
-You can also open VSCode by searching for it in your OS search bar as you would any other program.
+You should have a shortcut on your desktop to open VS Code.
+If not, create one by searching for VS Code in your OS, opening its location, copying, and pasting a shortcut to your desktop.
+You can also open VS Code by searching for it in your OS search bar as you would any other program.

-To open VSCode in a particular folder, right click (or control-click for MacOS) that folder and click "Open with Code".
+To open VS Code in a particular folder, right click (or control-click for MacOS) that folder and click "Open with Code".

-To open VSCode in a folder from your shell, type `code .`.
+To open VS Code in a folder from your shell, type `code .`.

 #### Buttons and Sections

-The *activity bar* is on the left of VSCode's interface and has buttons for basic high level functions of VSCode.
+The *activity bar* is on the left of VS Code's interface and has buttons for basic high level functions of VS Code.

 These include the following.